Create a Calm and Cozy Home This January

 Less is more in January.
 It’s the season of renewal and resetting.
 Creating a tranquil home allows me to prepare myself for the new year ahead.
 Here are some ways I create a cozy and calm home in January and throughout the winter months.

 After the holidays, I find myself looking around and wondering where I’m going to store all of the new stuff that has suddenly appeared in our home.
-This year I’m thinking about how to organize two homes at once – our current one here in the Bay Area and our new beach place.
+This year I’m thinking about how to organize two homes at once – our current one here in the Bay Area and San Diego home.
 Knowing where to put something so I can find it later saves me so much time and stress.
 For me, being organized is one of the most important parts of having a calm home.

 Image Credit – Crate and Barrel Hand-Woven Palm Leaf Baskets